Congressional Fellowship FAQS

-Final round (interview with Congressional Staffers) decisions made by May 2021
+Final round (interviews with Congressional Staffers) decisions made by November 5, 2021

 2. How much is the grant and what are the other benefits of the Congressional Fellowship program?

-3. When does the Congressional Fellowship begin and when does it end?
+3. When does the Racial Equity Fellowship begin and when does it end?

 4. Selection Process

-The APAICS Congressional Fellowship Program is a highly competitive program.
+The APAICS Racial Equity Fellowship Program is a highly competitive program.
 Applications are reviewed in a multi-step process by a Selection Committee that includes program alumni, staff, and board members.